 Protecting Your Assets in Bankruptcy

 Many consumers are reluctant to file bankruptcy because they fear the loss of assets, personal property and reputation.
 While filing without counsel and advocacy can be a risk, there are many ways to protect your personal property in bankruptcy.
-At Law Offices of Donald L. Wyatt, Jr, PC, we serve clients in The Woodlands and throughout the Houston, Texas, area, working to achieve manageable debt relief solutions.
+At Wyatt & Mirabella, PC, we serve clients in The Woodlands and throughout the Houston, Texas, area, working to achieve manageable debt relief solutions.
 As your attorneys, we will focus on protecting your rights and property in the bankruptcy process.

 Exemptions and Property Protections